edmundhung/edmund.dev/content/articles/remixing-constraint-validation.md

 # Remixing Constraint Validation

 Building form is hard.
-The Remix Form and Action have already made server validation simplier than ever, but client validation is still a challenge for many of us.
-In this article, I will show you how to use the browser to validate the form data by utilizing the Constraint Validation APIs.
+There are different states you need to maintain and also events to react as user interacting with your form.
+It is always tempting for us to just go with a form validation solution which, however, might brings a lot more than what we needed.
+What if we could use the platform to implement simple form validation without adding another dependency on the client?

+## What is Constraint Validation?

-The Constraint Validation is a specification that spread across HTML, CSS and the DOM.
-For example, you can validate the value of an input tag with the required attribute:
+The [Constraint Validation](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#constraint-validation) is a specification that spread across HTML, CSS and the DOM.
+For example, you can validate the value on an input field with the `required` attribute:

 ```tsx
 <input required />
 ```

-You can also create a number input with min, max and step attributes that describe the different criteria needed for the number:
+You can also configure a number input with `min`, `max` and `step` attributes that describes different criterias needed for the number:

 ```tsx
 <input type="number" min={0} max={5} step={0.5} />
 ```

-There is also email input that you can restirct to a certain pattern:
+There is also email input which you can restirct to a certain `pattern`:

 ```tsx
 <input type="email" pattern="[^@]+@example.com" />
 ```

-This is not limited to the input tag, but also other form control elements.
+This is not limited to the input element, but also other form controls.
 For example, you can setup a textarea with a specific length requriement using the `minLength` and `maxLength` attributes.

 ```tsx
 <textarea minLength={10} maxLength={100} />
 ```

-By specifiying the validation attributes, the browser will start reporting errors through the error bubbles when the users submit the form.
+After specifiying the validation attributes, the browser will validate form controls as user types and report errors in the form of error bubbles, which come with a generic message (**Why**), populate only on the first invalid control (**Where**) and are shown only on form submission (**When**).
+This is where people stop and turn to its own form validation solution.

+However, this is just the superficial part of the Constraint Validation.
+The DOM APIs is where its true power lies.

+### Why: ValidityState

-However this is just the superficial part of the Constraint Validation API.
-The DOMs also provides a way to access the validity of each form controls called the `ValidityState`.
-The Validity State is an interface that contains a list of boolean values that describe the validity of the element.
-For example, if the input is required and the value is empty, the `valueMissing` property will be marked as `true`:
+The [ValidityState](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState) is an interface that contains a list of boolean values which describe the validity of the element and can be accessed from the `validity` property of the form element.
+For example, if an input is required and its value is empty, the `valueMissing` property will be marked as `true`:

 ```json
 {